 1. The Replay Value

 Each level’s frenetic pacing and simple structure means you can jump straight in and have a whirl, whether it be to blow off steam before you try to take on Koala Kong for the umpteenth time or just because you really enjoyed it.
-If you’re a completionist, once you finish the game, going back through to find every last apple isn’t a chore like it would be in other games.
+If you’re a completionist, once you finish the game, going back through to find every last apple isn’t a chore as it would be in other games.

 2. The Bosses